deveshjain0/datahub-learn/network-documentation/avalanche/tutorials/dapp-tutorials/Chainlink-Betting-Game-on-Avalanche.md

 # 1. Request & Receive
 Chainlink VRF follows the Request & Receive Data cycle.
 To consume randomness, your contract should inherit from VRFConsumerBase and define two required functions

-. requestRandomness, which makes the initial request for randomness.
+. `requestRandomness`, which makes the initial request for randomness.
-. fulfillRandomness, which is the function that receives and does something with verified randomness.
+. `fulfillRandomness`, which is the function that receives and does something with verified randomness.

 If the result of randomness is stored on-chain, any actor could see the value and predict the outcome.
 Instead, randomness must be requested from an oracle, which generates a number and a cryptographic proof then returns that result to the contract that requested it.
 This sequence is what's known as the [Request and Receive](https://docs.chain.link/docs/architecture-request-model/) cycle.